Charlotte Hornets (baseball)

-The Charlotte Hornets were an American minor league baseball franchise based in Charlotte, North Carolina.
-The club was founded in 1901, and lasted in some form until 1973, capturing 11 league titles during its history.
+The Charlotte Hornets were an American minor-league baseball franchise based in Charlotte, North Carolina.
+The club was founded in 1901 and lasted in some form until 1973, capturing 11 league titles during its history.
 From 1937 to 1942 and 1946 to 1972, the Hornets were a farm system affiliate of the original Washington Senators franchise and its post-1960 successor, the Minnesota Twins.
-The 1931 and 1951 Hornets were recognized as being among the 100 greatest minor league teams of all time.
+The 1931 and 1951 Hornets have been recognized as being among the 100 greatest minor-league teams of all time.

 Early history (1892, 1901–1936)

-The earliest "Charlotte Hornets" team was in 1892, according to Minor League Baseball records.
-The team played in the 19th century South Atlantic League for one season.
-Their nickname was the "maroons" because of the maroon color of the stockings and caps for their uniforms, while the jersey and pants likely were gray, with CHARLOTTE across the jersey, likely in maroon.
-They played against teams like the Charleston Sea Gulls, but apparently didn't have the greatest season.
+The earliest "Charlotte Hornets" team was founded in 1892, according to Minor League Baseball records.
+The team played in the 19th-century South Atlantic League for one season.
+Their nickname was the "Maroons" because of the maroon colour of the stockings and caps for their uniforms, while the jersey and pants were probably gray, with CHARLOTTE written across the jersey in maroon.
 Later in 1900, the Charlotte "Presbyterians" played a 27-game season in the North Carolina Association.
-In 1901, the former "lads in gray and green" Portsmouth Boers relocated from Virginia to the Queen City, their uniforms re-used with replacing the P with a C on their jersey.
-Under the name Hornets, a professional baseball team played in 1901 and 1902 in the Virginia–North Carolina League and the North Carolina League respectively, both Class C leagues (roughly equivalent to Short Season Class A today).
+In 1901, the former "lads in gray and green" Portsmouth Boers relocated from Virginia to Charlotte.
+Their uniforms were re-used with the "P" being replaced with a "C" on the jersey.
+Under the name Hornets, a professional baseball team played in 1901 and 1902 in the Virginia–North Carolina League and the North Carolina League, respectively, both Class C leagues (roughly equivalent to Short Season Class A today).
 In 1905 the Hornets again played in the Virginia–North Carolina League (then a Class D operation, equivalent to a Rookie-level league today).